RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: NUMERICAL EXPERIMENTS

+We evaluated the anomaly detection capability of \rosecdl{} on diverse datasets from the TSB-UAD and TSB-AD benchmarks \citep{paparrizos2022tsb,liuelephant2024}, covering both univariate and multivariate cases.
+Since \rosecdl{} targets \emph{pattern anomalies}, we included datasets both well- and poorly-aligned with this inductive bias to assess its strengths and limitations.

+For baselines, we compared against representative unsupervised methods across two major families identified by~\citet{darban2024deep}: forecasting-based and reconstruction-based.
+Specifically, we selected competitive examples such as the Anomaly Transformer \citep[AT;][]{xu2022anomaly} and TimesNet \citep{wutimesnet}, which respectively exemplify reconstruction-based and forecasting-based approaches.
+To further broaden the comparison, we included the classical Matrix Profile method \citep[MP;][]{yehtimeseries2016}, representing a strong shallow baseline, as well as the recently proposed foundation model TimesFM \citep{das2024decoder}, which extends beyond the scope of recent surveys such as~\citet{Ruff2021} and~\citet{darban2024deep}.

+As summarized in \cref{tab:sota_comparison}, \rosecdl{} consistently achieves competitive or superior performance in terms of AUC-PR on datasets with pattern anomalies.
+This validates its central design principle of leveraging local structures.
+On datasets lacking strong patterns (e.g., Daphnet, Dodgers, MSL, SMAP) or where anomalies arise outside the pattern dimension (e.g., MITDB), performance drops but remains comparable to baselines, highlighting both the scope and the boundaries of the proposed method.
+More precisely, anomalies spanning several atom lengths can still be detected, but anomalies affecting long-range temporal dynamics or global drifts without disrupting local shape are less aligned with CDL assumptions, which explains the performance gap on datasets like MITDB where anomalies primarily affect heartbeat timing rather than morphology.

+Examples of both missed and detected anomalies on various datasets are given in \cref{subsec:anom_examples}.
+Beyond accuracy, \rosecdl{} is over two orders of magnitude faster than competing methods, enabling scalability to large collections of time series.

-These experiments demonstrate the effectiveness of our approach in extracting meaningful patterns from corrupted real-world data using outlier detection methods without the need for explicit data preprocessing or prior knowledge of the outlier proportion.
+These results demonstrate that \rosecdl{} can extract meaningful patterns from corrupted real-world data without explicit preprocessing or prior knowledge of the outlier proportion.
 This is made possible by the inline outlier detection module, which enhances both training stability and robustness to hyperparameter choices.

-\section{Conclusion}
+\section{CONCLUSION}